 Your time is way too precious to earn $0.37 per sale!

-Step 4: Choose Programs That Don’t Make You Hate Your Life (Support Matters)
+Step 4: Choose Affiliate Programs That Don’t Make You Hate Your Content Creation Business (Support Matters)

-When you’re new, you want affiliate programs that:
+When you’re a beginner creator, you want affiliate programs that:

 - approve beginners easily